Is Travel Insurance Worth It? Here’s How to Decide

 - Rather than buying from the people selling you the trips, try comparison shopping on third-party insurance sites like SquareMouth or InsureMyTrip.

-Explore Flight Cancellation Policies Before You Buy Travel Insurance
+Explore Your Options Before Buying Travel Insurance

-Fortunately, under federal law, if your airline cancels or “significantly changes” your flight and you opt not to travel, the company must issue you a refund in your original form of payment.
+Under federal law, if your airline cancels or “significantly changes” your flight and you opt not to travel, the company must issue you a refund in your original form of payment.

 According to the U.S. Department of Transportation, “A passenger is entitled to a refund if the airline canceled a flight, regardless of the reason, and the passenger chooses not to travel.”

-You’re also entitled to a refund for any bag fee that you paid, and any add-ons like seat upgrades or in-flight Wi-Fi.
+You’re also entitled to a refund for any bag fee that you paid and any add-ons like seat upgrades or in-flight Wi-Fi.

 If you still want to travel after your flight is canceled, most airlines will rebook you for free on their next flight to your destination (assuming seats are available).

-But what if your flight was delayed — can you get your money back from the airline?
+But what if your flight was delayed, can you get your money back from the airline?

 Experts say you may be able to move your travel date or get travel vouchers if you need to change plans due to COVID-19.